Types of FX trades

 You can gain access to browser-based and downloadable platforms as well as native mobile and tablet trading platforms.
 Learn more about our trading platforms in our platform section

 - City Index MT4:

 One of the most popular forex trading platforms today and fully compatible with expert advisors, available for spot FX trading only

 Trade sizes differ across CFDs and forex trading.
 When trading CFDs you buy a number of CFDs.
 With spot FX trading you buy lots in units of the base currency

 - P&L currency:

 Both CFDs and spot FX trading have the p&l calculated (and denominated) in the quote currency

 Examples of CFD trading and Forex trading

-Let’s say you think the euro will increase in value versus the dollar.
-You want to go long, or ‘buy’, EUR /USD at 1.0600.
+Let’s say you think the euro will increase in value versus the Australian dollar.
+You want to go long, or ‘buy’ one standard lot of EUR /AUD at 1.54500.
 Below shows the example of how you would do this as a CFD and forex trade.